2011 Egyptian revolution: Role of the military

 The Egyptian Armed Forces initially enjoyed a better public reputation than the police did; the former was seen as a professional body protecting the country, and the latter was accused of systemic corruption and lawless violence.
 However, when the SCAF cracked down on protesters after becoming the de facto ruler of Egypt the military's popularity decreased.
 All four Egyptian presidents since the 1950s have a military background.
-Key Egyptian military personnel include defense minister Mohamed Hussein Tantawi and armed forces chief of staff Sami Hafez Enan.
+Key Egyptian military personnel include defence minister Tantawi and armed forces chief of staff Sami Hafez Enan.
 The Egyptian military numbers about 468,500 active personnel, plus a reserve of 479,000.

 As head of Egypt's armed forces, Tantawi has been described as "aged and change-resistant" and is attached to the old regime.
-He has used his position as defense minister to oppose economic and political reform he saw as weakening central authority.
-Other key figures (Sami Hafez Anan chief among them) are younger, with closer connections to the U.S. and the Muslim Brotherhood.
-An important aspect of the relationship between the Egyptian and American military establishments is the $1.3 billion in annual military aid provided to Egypt, which pays for American-made military equipment and allows Egyptian officers to train in the U.S. Guaranteed this aid package, the ruling SCAF is resistant to reform.
+He has used his position as defence minister to oppose economic and political reform he saw as weakening central authority.
+Other key figures (Sami Hafez Anan chief among them) are younger, with closer connections to the US and the Muslim Brotherhood.
+An important aspect of the relationship between the Egyptian and American military establishments is the $1.3 billion in annual military aid provided to Egypt, which pays for American-made military equipment and allows Egyptian officers to train in the US.
+Guaranteed this aid package, the ruling SCAF is resistant to reform.
 One analyst, conceding the military's conservatism, says it has no option but to facilitate democratisation.
 It will have to limit its political role to continue good relations with the West, and cannot restrict Islamist participation in a genuine democracy.
+American political scientist Nathan Toronto coined the term "coupvolution" to describe the military's consolidation of power after the revolution.

 The military has led a violent crackdown on the Egyptian revolution since the fall of Mubarak.
 On 9 March 2011 military police violently dispersed a sit-in in Tahrir Square, arresting and torturing protesters.
 Seven female protesters were forcibly subjected to virginity tests.
 During the night of 8 April 2011 military police attacked a sit-in in Tahrir Square by protesters and sympathetic military officers, killing at least one.
 On 9 October the Egyptian military crushed protesters under armed personnel carriers and shot live ammunition at a demonstration in front of the Maspero television building, killing at least 24.
 On 19 November the military and police engaged in a continuous six-day battle with protestors in the streets of downtown Cairo and Alexandria, killing nearly 40 and injuring over 2,000.
 On 16 December 2011 military forces dispersed a sit-in at the Cabinet of Ministers building, killing 17.
 Soldiers fired live ammunition and attacked from the rooftop with Molotov cocktails, rocks and other missiles.